BinghamtonUniversity/SpiedieDocs-DEV/docs/docs/How-to-Use-Spiedie/spiedie_conda.md

 For more information on using Conda and documentation, <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/overview.html" target="_blank"> click here </a>.

 To download a quick cheat for Conda, <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/cheatsheet.html" target="_blank">click here</a>.

+***While Miniconda is available on Spiedie, due upcoming changes to licensing costs, it is not certain that Miniconda will remain on Spiedie.
+For this reason, to avoid having to remake conda environments in the future.***